 While climate action planning is often driven and motivated by elected officials, planning departments, state or federal mandates, or community demand, the nuts and bolts of implementation—of actually reaching emission reduction and resiliency goals—often lands with the Department of Public Works.

-In the NEAPWA session “You’re Already Acting on Climate Change—You Just Don’t Know It”, Tacy Lambiase, KLA’s Director of Climate Solutions, took the stage with the Keith Baldinger, Assistant Town Manager for Shrewsbury, MA, and Louise O’Neill, Shrewsbury’s Assistant Town Planner, to discuss how public works can make a significant impact by simply recognizing the work they are already doing is related to climate action.
+That was the message in our NEAPWA session “You’re Already Acting on Climate Change—You Just Don’t Know It”, with Tacy Lambiase, KLA’s Director of Climate Solutions, Keith Baldinger, Assistant Town Manager for Shrewsbury, MA, and Louise O’Neill, Shrewsbury’s Assistant Town Planner.
+They discussed how public works can make a significant impact by simply recognizing the work they are already doing is related to climate action.

 The truth is that most public works professionals are already taking action on climate change every day, from building upgrades to fleet maintenance to stormwater systems – they just might not realize it.
 Understanding the connection between climate change and their work can help public works employees see the impact and importance of their roles and better position them to effectively communicate that to the public.
 This can be true of other municipal departments and staff given that climate, sustainability and resilience touch nearly every facet of our communities (as Shrewsbury confirmed when they surveyed their staff).